QiaotongHuang/QiaotongHuang/README.md

  🔭 I’m fascinated by **Astrophysics**.

- 🌱 I’m currently learning Web3🕸️ and DEFI.
+ 🌱 I’m currently learning data science and Web3🕸️.

  🤔 I’m looking to collaborate for open source projects.

- 💬 Ask me about Full Stack Development, Web3 and any astrophysics-related stuff.
+ 💬 Ask me about Full Stack Development, data science, Web3 and any astrophysics-related stuff.

 ---